fmahoudeau/ShelfNet-Human-Pose-Estimation/README.md

 ## Training on Your Own

 I'm providing pre-trained weights for ShelfNet50 to make it easier to start.
-The test accuracies are given without providing the ground truth bounding boxes at test time.
+The test accuracies are obtained without providing the ground truth bounding boxes.

 | Model                                                                                |    AP   |
 |--------------------------------------------------------------------------------------|---------|